-Oliver Morton is briefings editor at the Economist, and his writing has appeared in leading publications such as the New Yorker and National Geographic.
-He is the author of Eating the Sun: How Plants Power the Planet and Mapping Mars: Science, Imagination, and the Birth of a World.
-He lives in London.
+Oliver Morton is briefings editor at the Economist, and his writing has appeared in the New Yorker and other publications.
+He is the author of Eating the Sun: How Plants Power the Planet.

 "[I]f you are going to read one book on climate engineering, it should be The Planet Remade. . . .
 [The book] is as much an exploration of science and engineering as it is of people and attitudes."--Jane C.S.
 Long, Nature

 "Morton offers a calm, rational discussion of deliberate technological interventions to cool the planet’s climate system. . . .
 An important account of cutting-edge research that will fascinate serious readers and demand the attention of policymakers."--Kirkus (Starred Review)

 "[An] ambitious, enthralling, and slightly strange book."--Bryan Appleyard, Sunday Times

 "Morton accomplishes the difficult task of explaining high-level scientific concepts in pragmatic terms, with enough history, first-person reporting, anecdotes, and humor that The Planet Remade is as enjoyable to read as it is informative."--Foreword Reviews